eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 - The Wallet Unit processes the request according to the relevant specification (e.g., OpenID4VP) and returns the requested attributes through the browser, provided that the Wallet Unit contains the attributes, all required verifications pass and the User consents.

-#### 2.2.2 Cross-device flow
+#### 2.2.3 Cross-device flow

-The cross-device flow is implemented using the following steps:
+The cross-device flow can be implemented using the following steps (the example screenshots shown are based on the Chrome browser):

 - The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units.
 - The browser asks permission from the User to allow Digital Credentials API invocation from this particular website.
 ![Website authorisation in cross device flow](img/cross-auth.png)
 - The Relying Party  indicates to the browser which attributes they want to request by creating a `presentation request`.
+- Using a cross-device protocol (see section 2.3) the presentation request is transferred from the browser to the User device
+- The device operating system presents to the User a selector that includes a list of potentially suitable attestations.

+### 2.3 Cross-device protocols
-- The browser uses CTAP 2.2 hybrid flow (section 11.5 of [Ctap]) to establish a tunnel between the browser and the device where the Wallet Unit is installed (this is the same flow used by WebAuthn/passkeys).
+The protocol used for communication between a browser and a (remote) User device is out of scope of the DC API specification.
+Current implementations rely on the CTAP 2.2 hybrid flow, as described in section 11.5 of [Ctap].
+This flow establishes a secure "tunnel" between the browser and the User device, which is then used to exchange the credential request and the corresponding response.
-From a high level this is implemented as follows: (i) The browser presents a QR code which includes information about the tunnel endpoint and keys that can be used for establishing a secure session, (ii) the user scans the QR code using the device camera, (iii) the device where the Wallet Unit is installed emits a BLE advertisement which is received by the browser.
-The advertisement includes in an encrypted form information required for establishing the secure tunnel.
-This advertisement is used as a proximity check, (iv) The tunnel is established.
+In more detail:

+- The browser displays a QR code containing information about the tunnel endpoint and cryptographic keys used to establish a secure session.
+Suitable tunnel endpoints are currently defined in [Ctap].
+As of October 2025, two endpoints are defined: `cable.ua5v.com`, operated by Google, and `cable.auth.com`, operated by Apple.
+- The User scans the QR code using the device’s camera.
+- The device emits a BLE advertisement, which is received by the browser.
+This advertisement includes encrypted data required to establish the tunnel and also serves as a proximity check.
+- A secure tunnel is established.

 ![QR Code display](img/cross-qr.png)

-- The presentation request is transferred through the tunnel to the device operating system.
+- The presentation request is transmitted through the tunnel to the device’s operating system.
-- The device operating system presents to the User a selector that includes a list of potentially suitable attestations.
+- The device operating system displays a selector to the user with a list of potentially suitable attestations.

 ![Attestation selection](img/cross-select.png)